slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 Habits are systems.
 We are essentially our habits.
 You do not rise to the level of your goals; you fall to the level of your systems.

 Every day we invest time, energy, and attention into seven «hotspots»: mind, body, emotions, career, finances, relationships, and fun.
-Treat them as a portfolio to avoid overinvesting in some and underinvesting in others.
+Treat them as a portfolio to avoid over-investing in some and under-investing in others.
 Annual review.
 Habits are like compound interest in real life.
 Consistency doesn’t result from effort; it comes from showing up.
 Long-term thinking and discipline guarantee an easier life.
 Endurance matters more than toughness.

-> *"People don’t decide their future, they decide their habits and their habits decide their futures."
--- F.M.
-Alexander [1869]*

 > *"First we make our habits, then our habits make us."
 -- (major general) Charles C. Noble [1916]*